What is AbortController?

 object.Why do we need to use AbortController?

-The request will be like this:
+The request will be as follows:

 - Request 1 (R1):